dotnet/docs/docs/standard/linq/stream-xml-fragments-xmlreader.md

 If you want to create a partial tree, you can instantiate an <xref:System.Xml.XmlReader>, position the reader on the node that you want to convert to an <xref:System.Xml.Linq.XElement> tree, and then create the <xref:System.Xml.Linq.XElement> object.

-The article [How to stream XML fragments with access to header information (LINQ to XML)](stream-xml-fragments-access-header-information.md) contains information on streaming a more complex document.
+The article [How to stream XML fragments with access to header information](stream-xml-fragments-access-header-information.md) contains information on streaming a more complex document.

-The article [How to perform streaming transform of large XML documents (LINQ to XML)](perform-streaming-transform-large-xml-documents.md) contains an example of using LINQ to XML to transform extremely large XML documents while maintaining a small memory footprint.
+The article [How to perform streaming transform of large XML documents](perform-streaming-transform-large-xml-documents.md) contains an example of using LINQ to XML to transform extremely large XML documents while maintaining a small memory footprint.

 ## Example: Create a custom axis method